tranhungnghiep/KG20C/README.md

 For more information, please refer to the citations.

 ### Link prediction results
 We report results for 4 methods.
-Random, which is random guess to show the task difficulty.
+Random, which is just random guess to show the task difficulty.
 Word2vec, which is the popular embedding method.
 SimplE/CP<sub>h</sub> and MEI are two recent knowledge graph embedding methods.

 All models are in small size settings, equivalent to total embedding size 100 (50x2 for Word2vec and SimplE/CP<sub>h</sub>, 10x10 for MEI).